 We illustrate the performance of the GMST algorithm on manifolds of known dimension as well as on a real data set consisting of face images.
 In all the simulations we fixed the parameters $\gamma = 1$ and $p_1 = n - Q, \dots, p_Q = n - 1$.
+We also used the k-rule method, as described in table I, to estimate geodesic lengths.
 With regards to intrinsic dimension estimation, we compare our algorithm to ISOMAP.
 In ISOMAP, similarly to PCA, intrinsic dimension is usually estimated by detecting changes in the residual fitting errors as a function of subspace dimension.

-5.1 S-Shaped Surface
+A. S-Shaped Surface

-The first manifold considered is the standard 2-dimensional S-shaped surface [34] embedded in \mathbb{R}^3 (Fig. 1).
-Fig. 2 shows the evolution of the average GMST length \bar{L}n as a function of the number of samples, for a random set of i.i.d. points uniformly distributed on the surface.
+The first manifold considered is the standard 2-dimensional S-shaped surface [2] embedded in \mathbb{R}^3 (Fig. 2).
+Fig. 3 shows the evolution of the average GMST length \overline{L}n as a function of the number of samples, for a random set of i.i.d. points uniformly distributed on the surface.

 To compare the dimension estimation performance of the GMST method to ISOMAP we ran a Monte Carlo simulation.
 For each of several sample sizes, 30 independent sets of i.i.d. random vectors uniformly distributed on the surface were generated.
 We then counted the number of times that the intrinsic dimension was correctly estimated.
 To automatically estimate dimension with ISOMAP, we follow a standard PCA order estimation procedure.
-Specifically, we graph the residual variance of the MDS fit as a function of the PCA dimension and try to detect the "elbow" at which residuals cease to decrease "significantly" as estimated dimension increases [36].
+Specifically, we graph the residual variance of the MDS fit as a function of the PCA dimension and try to detect the "elbow" at which residuals cease to decrease "significantly" as estimated dimension increases [1].
 The elbow detector is implemented by a simple minimum angle threshold rule.
-Table 3 shows the results of this experiment.
+Table III shows the results of this experiment.
 As it can be observed, the GMST algorithm outperforms ISOMAP in terms of dimension estimation error rates for small sample sizes.
-Fig. 3 shows the histogram of the entropy estimates for the same experiment.
+Fig. 4 shows the histogram of the entropy estimates for the same experiment.

-Figure 2: (a) plot of the average GMST length \overline{L}n for the S-shaped manifold as a function of the number of samples; (b) log-log plot of (a); (c) blowup of the last ten points in (b) and its linear least squares fit.
-The estimated slope is $\hat{a} = 0.4976$ which implies $\hat{m} = 2$. (k = 7, N = 5)
+Fig. 3.
+Illustration of GMST dimension estimation for (M, N) = (1, N): (a) plot of the average GMST length \bar{L}n for the S-shaped manifold as a function of the number of samples; (b) log-log plot of (a); (c) blowup of the last ten points in (b) and its linear least squares fit.
+The estimated slope is $\hat{a} = 0.4976$ which implies $\hat{m} = 2$. (k = 7, M = 1, N = 5).